-Since companies like Uber and Lyft first arrived on the transportation scene, there have been growing pains, including confusion when it comes to how rideshare passengers could seek compensation if they were injured in a rideshare vehicle accident, and how rideshare companies should classify their drivers.
-In this article, we'll cover something of a hybrid topic: Rideshare drivers' options after an accident while driving for Lyft or Uber; including:
+Uber and Lyft have been mainstays on the transportation scene for years now, but there's still a fair amount of confusion when it comes to how rideshare passengers can seek compensation if they're injured in a rideshare vehicle accident, and how rideshare companies classify their drivers.

-This factor is important in the wake of any car accident involving a rideshare vehicle, because it determines whether the rideshare company's policy is in effect and if so, what car insurance coverage applies.
+This factor is important after a car accident involving a rideshare vehicle, because it determines whether the rideshare company's policy is in effect and if so, what car insurance coverage applies.
 Generally speaking, there are three phases at play.

 In phase one, the rideshare app is off.
 During this time, the rideshare driver's personal car insurance policy will apply to any accident the rideshare driver is involved in.

 In phase two, the rideshare driver is on the rideshare app, but is waiting for a passenger to request a ride.
-The rideshare company's policy will provide third-party liability protection up to what's required under applicable state law.
-These typically add up to:
+The rideshare company's policy will provide third-party liability car insurance protection up to what's required under applicable state law.

 One thing to keep in mind is that this is third-party liability coverage.
 That means it does not cover the rideshare driver's own car accident injuries or vehicle damage.
 Also, this coverage only goes into effect if the rideshare driver's personal car insurance policy does not apply or is insufficient.
 Learn more about different types of car insurance coverage.

 In phase three, the rideshare driver is in the process of transporting a passenger or is on the way to pick up a passenger.
 The rideshare car insurance policy will usually provide: